JoseDanielMartinez/reading-notes102d45/102/class7.md

 An easy way to think about control flow is like any structured tasks list.
 Some things have to happen before others.
 You can't just start blurting out a to do list if your team doesn't doesn't understand the logical flow of what needs to happen first versus last.

-## Things I've Alwyas Wanted to Know About
+## Things I've Always Wanted to Know About